 Traditional energy generation methods use an assortment of chemicals and ingredients to function.
 These slowly poison the environment regardless of how well or safely they are managed.
 Much of the waste will never break down or will take hundreds of thousands of years to reintegrate into the earth.

-These plants maintain a closed-off reservoir where the water is used and then re-injected.
+These plants maintain a closed-off reservoir where the water is used and re-injected.
 This prevents land subsidence and also groundwater contamination.

 Some water is lost during the steaming process.
-Still, the water used to renew the reservoir is usually wastewater, which is non-potable and therefore more effective and less draining on the natural environment.
+Still, the water used to renew the reservoir is usually wastewater, which is non-potable and, therefore, more effective and less draining on the natural environment.

-This is beneficial for the atmosphere because carbon dioxide, methane, boron, ammonia, and hydrogen sulfide are help out of the environment.
+This is beneficial for the atmosphere because carbon dioxide, methane, boron, ammonia, and hydrogen sulfide help out of the environment.

-These chemicals contribute to global warming and also increase the risk of lung and heart disease in humans.
+These chemicals contribute to global warming and increase the risk of lung and heart disease in humans.
 Of course, the instances of acid rain are minimal with geothermal energy.
-This means that lakes, streams, and forests will be safe from damage and acidification.
+This means lakes, streams, and forests will be safe from damage and acidification.

 These plants use much more land than other types of energy generation, but this is mainly due to the natural source of the power that is being converted.